afollestad/ulfberht/README.md

 ### Parenting

 A component can have a parent.
 A component's parent can also have a parent.
 As you chain components together with parenting, you build a graph of object dependencies.

 <img src="https://github.com/afollestad/ulfberht/blob/master/art/component_diagram.png?raw=true" />

+When you inject something at the bottom of the chain, you're able to inject things that are bound or provided throughout the chain all the way up to the top.

 It's as simple as adding a parameter to your `@Component` annotations.